-We’ve mentioned Benadryl for dogs in this article before.
-It’s a very similar prescription medication to Dramamine for dogs.
+Benadryl is a similar prescription medication to Dramamine for dogs.
 The main difference is that Benadryl is much more potent.

 When you buy Dramamine for kids, you’re getting a weaker dose of the drug.
 This makes it much safer for small children to take it, as well as for pets.
 Ideally, this is the version of the drug you want to be giving your furry friend.

 Overdose?
 How to Make Your Dog Throw Up?